naw/observable/README.md

 <a target="_blank" href="//jsfiddle.net/gladtocode/joyjhLqg">Fiddle</a>

-In the above examples, I manually hardcoded strings, the actual values emitted could be anything you want, and could come from any source you want.
+In the above examples, I manually hardcoded strings, but the actual values emitted could be anything you want, and could come from any source you want.
 For example, you could use DOM events as a source and indefinitely stream these to the callback function:

 ```javascript
 const mousePositionObservable = (callback) => {